 The Roqoo System has death written all over it.
-Many centuries ago the Hapans used this system as a decoy for enemies.
-They set up mass mines in the nebula which prevented ships from entering hyperspace, the nebula itself interfered with the ships systems leaving them stranded, lost and and helpless against the Hapan Royal Navy.
-After the mines were depleted and the system's decoy function became obsolete the Hapans seem to have abandoned the system, so almost no Hapan vessels come here anymore.
-After some time ship debris and wrecks started to orbit the mines and with time the nebula itself began to spin.
+Many centuries ago, the Hapans used this system as a decoy for enemies.
+They set up mass mines in the nebula which prevented ships from entering hyperspace, the nebula itself interfered with the ship's systems, leaving them stranded, lost and helpless against the Hapan Royal Navy.
+After the mines were depleted and the system's decoy function became obsolete, the Hapans seem to have abandoned the system, so almost no Hapan vessels come here anymore.
+After some time, ship debris and wrecks started to orbit the mines and with time the nebula itself began to spin.

-Some claim there are stranded vessels floating aimlessly within the nebula, that are filled with great wealth, prompting treasure hunters, soldiers of fortune and adventurers risking their lives to get their greedy hands on those valuables.
-A very dangerous endeavour indeed as the many debris, wrecks and spaceship parts that have assembled over the centuries have enhanced the interference level of the nebula, thus making navigation a nightmare.
+Some claim there are stranded vessels floating aimlessly within the nebula, that is filled with great wealth, prompting treasure hunters, soldiers of fortune and adventurers to risk their lives to get their greedy hands on those valuables.
+A very dangerous endeavor indeed, as the many wrecks and spaceship debris that has collected over the centuries have enhanced the interference level of the nebula, thus making navigation a nightmare.

 Some pilots claim it's easier to navigate an asteroid field than the Roqoo-Nebula, often just referenced as "The Nebula of Doom".

 |Roqoo Depot||10, 8||Trading II||Hapes Consortium|

 |Victorias Secret||10, 7||Platform XQ1||Hapes Consortium|